-Basically, the liver becomes filled with fatty depots and therefore, the liver function can be impaired.
+Basically, non-alcoholic fatty liver disease is when the liver becomes filled with fatty deposits, and the liver function can be impaired.

-NAFLD is thought of as a precursor to type 2 diabetes and can be regarded as a pre-diabetes condition.
+NAFLD is considered a precursor to type 2 diabetes and can be regarded as a pre-diabetes condition.

 As well as type 2 diabetes, NAFLD has also been linked to the development of cirrhosis of the liver and liver cancer.

-The main cause is thought to be excessive intake of fructose which is found in table sugar (half glucose and half fructose) and fruit.
-Soft drinks in particular contain large amounts of fructose.
+The main cause is thought to be excessive fructose intake found in table sugar (which is made of half glucose and half fructose) and fruit.
+Soft drinks, in particular, contain large amounts of fructose.

-A research paper published this week in the journal, JHEP Reports, reports on a Swedish study where they treated subjects with fatty liver disease for 12 weeks with either a low carb healthy fat diet (LCHF) or a 5:2 restricted calorie diet, and compared the results to a group who were given standard lifestyle advice.
+A research paper published in JHEP Reports, reports on a Swedish study where they treated subjects with fatty liver disease for 12 weeks with either a low carb healthy fat diet (LCHF) or a 5:2 restricted calorie diet and compared the results to a group who were given standard lifestyle advice.

-Both the LCHF and 5:2 groups dramatically reduced the amount of fatty deposits in their livers and lost significant amounts of weight (>7kg) in the 12 week period.
+Both the LCHF and 5:2 groups dramatically reduced the number of fatty deposits in their livers and lost significant amounts of weight (>7kg) in the 12 weeks.

-This study reflects my own personal experience.
-I had been diagnosed with fatty liver 10 years earlier and the abnormalities has shown up in my regular two yearly blood tests ever since.
+This study reflects my personal experience.
+I had been diagnosed with fatty liver 10 years earlier, and the abnormalities had shown up in my regular two yearly blood tests ever since.

-After adopting a low car eating program for three months, my blood tests completely normalised and there was no longer any evidence of fatty liver.
+After adopting a low carb eating program for three months, my blood tests completely normalised, and there was no longer any evidence of fatty liver.

 The blood levels have remained normal in the nine years since then, while I have continued my low carb eating pattern.

-My fatty liver was evidence of pre-diabetes and given my family history of type 2 diabetes, I have no doubt that, had I not made the changes I did, then by now I would have full blown type 2 diabetes.
+My fatty liver was evidence of pre-diabetes, and given my family history of type 2 diabetes, I do not doubt that had I not made the changes I did, then by now, I would have full-blown type 2 diabetes.

 Source: Holmer M, Lindqvist C, Petersson S, Moshtaghi-Svensson J, Tillander V, Brismar TB, Hagström H, Stål P, Treatment of NAFLD with intermittent calorie restriction or low- carb high-fat diet – a randomized controlled trial, JHEP Reports (2021)